-- Ask about their major exploration - Ask about the student's midterm reports.
+- Ask about their major exploration.
+Students will be declaring their major Fall Semester. - Ask about the student's midterm reports.
 Listen and be supportive. - Ask about workload and study load.
-Talk about study skills, time management and all the great tutoring services available in MIAD's Learning Resource Center. - · Ask about involvement in campus activities. - If your student is homesick, remind them of the resources available.
-Suggest speaking with a member of the Dean of Students staff for help. - Now is the time to inquire about taxes and if your student has completed the FAFSA form (Free Application for Federal Student Aid) for next year.
-(October 1 deadline recommended.)
+Talk about study skills, time management and all the great tutoring services available in MIAD's Learning Resource Center. - Ask about involvement in campus activities. - If your student is homesick, remind them of the resources available.
+Suggest speaking with a member of the Dean of Students staff for help.

-Big events include Fall Break, Halloween, Major Declaration Week and Celebration, Thanksgiving, midterms and enrolling for spring classes.
+Big events include Fall Break, Parent Day, Halloween, Thanksgiving, midterms and enrolling for spring classes.